120 Ways To Make Money

 95. Product Testing

 An easy way to make some extra money is to test products; you’ll usually need to complete a comprehensive survey or review.
 Be careful about which companies you sign up for; most will only give you free products in return for your time.
-However, there are a few sites that offer gift cards or money, such as Vindale Research and Pinecone Research.
+However, there are a few sites that offer gift cards or money, such as Vindale Research.

 96. Website or Application Tester